daumienebi/yo_nunca/README.md

 # Yo Nunca (Never Have I Ever)

-Flutter mobile app to create a simple question game.The app UI and the questions are currently in spanish but the UI will be translated later on.
+A Flutter mobile app to create a simple question game ("Never have i ever" type of game).The user interface is available in `English` and ``Spanish`` but the questions are in ``Spanish`` since it is directed to the spanish audience but you can add your questions in any other language.

 # Credits
 - Splash screen and app icon :